My Boat Projects

 I'm thinking about building another dinghy.
 Following is the start of planning.
 Or skip ahead to the construction page.

 So, why another dinghy?
 First, a picture.
 The red hull/green lines are the 10' nesting Spindrift dinghy that I'm considering.
 The black lines are my existing 9' Yacht Tender.
 The rolled-up gray thing on the bow is my existing Avon inflatable.
 I'll probably sell the Yacht Tender and keep the Avon for a backup.
+Note that Breakaway has mast pulpits which prevent me from snugging the dinghy up to the mast.
+I really like the mast pulpits (aka "granny bars") and want to keep them.

 Advantages of the Spindrift over the Yacht Tender